-- b.
+b.
 Permanent signage with information and beach regulations (including dog rules) regarding the WSP, WSP Critical Habitat, and sensitive coastal sand dunes would be located at the beach access points at B, C, D, E and F Streets as well as at the eastern edge of the Balboa Peninsula Park parking area, which demarcates the edge of Critical Habitat at this location.
-Exhibit 13 depicts the location of the various signage types. - c.
+Exhibits 16 and 17 depicts the location of the various signage types.

+- c.
 Permanent "icons" would be stenciled along the boardwalk to indicate that the northern limit of the Critical Habitat begins immediately adjacent to the boardwalk.
 A variety of icons would include information regarding the WSP, fragile nature of the coastal sand dunes, prohibited activities with a focus on leash laws and associated penalties for lack of compliance. - d.
 The "finger" walkways extending from C, D, E and F Streets would have similar icons at the intersection of each walkway with the boardwalk and the shoreward end of each walkway.
 In addition, portions of each walkway, where it is adjacent to coastal sand dune habitat would have symbolic fencing in the form of a solid line painted at the edge of the walkway with intermittent signage indicating the presence of adjacent sensitive sand dune habitat this is off-limits to the beach-going public.
 Finally, as discussed further below, approximately midpoint between the boardwalk and end of each walkway would be a educational sign explaining the sensitive nature of the dune habitat and the importance of precluding human and dog access.

-The symbolic fencing and icons along the boardwalk and finger walkways provide adequate protection for the coastal sand dune habitat on three sides because beachgoers accessing the beach from the boardwalk and/or walkways would receive clear notice regarding the sensitive nature of the dunes.
+The symbolic fencing and icons along the boardwalk and finger walkways are expected to provide adequate protection for the coastal sand dune habitat on three sides because beachgoers accessing the beach from the boardwalk and/or walkways would receive clear notice regarding the sensitive nature of the dunes.
+Nevertheless, as data regarding the effectiveness of the symbolic fencing and icons becomes available, additional measures such as low fencing (24-inches) would be added if determined necessary.

 e.
 For beachgoers entering from the east and west of the Critical Habitat, permanent signage would be placed at the first dune formation accessible from the east and west, respectively alerting the beachgoer to the characteristics of the sensitive dune habitat and associated access restrictions.
 This would ensure that access from any direction toward the coastal dune habitat would include symbolic fencing and appropriate signage/notifications.
-The locations for this signage are depicted on Exhibit 14.
+The locations for this signage are depicted on Exhibits 16 and 17.